|School: Schaefer School of Engineering & Science|

 2001-2006 Postdoctoral Fellow in Ultrafast Optical Science at FOCUS Center and Lecturer in Physics, University of Michigan

-- AMO theory, stimulated Raman spectroscopy, CARS, x-ray and Auger electron emission spectroscopy
+- Stimulated Raman spectroscopy, CARS, x-ray and Auger electron emission spectroscopy

 - Frequency Comb spectroscopy